 - A company with less or no debt remains an attractive buy option for investors due to the lower risk attached to it.

-- A company with a high debt and less cash carries a higher risk because the debt raises the costs and therefore it remains less attractive to investors.
+- A company with high debt and less cash carries a higher risk because the debt raises the costs, and therefore it remains less attractive to investors.

 For example, two companies with the same market capitalization can fundamentally provide different enterprise value due to a high level of debt and low cash balances for one and low debt and high cash for the other.
 This is given in the table below.

 |Market Capitalization||Debt||Cash||Enterprise Value|